programmernb-ctrl/programmernb-ctrl/README.md

 Here are a few projects I've worked on:

 1. **[Discord-Bot](https://github.com/programmernb-ctrl/Discord-Bot)**
    - **Description:** This is a simple project i started recently.
-It should be a discordbot for a friends server
+Once finished it should function as a discord-bot.

 Feel free to check them out and provide feedback!